 These specialized financial instruments offer investors a safer way to participate in the upside of the market move, sometimes “capped,” (that is, you get a stated percentage of the upward move), and sometimes “uncapped” (you get the entire upward move) depending on the issuer and specific contract features.
 But what is nearly universal to these FIA contracts is they guarantee the downside.

-…That is, you are guaranteed to not lose original principal in a market downturn.
+…That is, you are guaranteed to not lose original principal in a market downturn…

 Investors ready to retire, for instance, who want or need to continue to have portfolio growth, understand these contracts are some of the very few ways to win by not losing.

 For instance, an investor with a $400,000 401k that has earned great returns over the years, but wants to reduce risks in this very mature bull market, can freeze the value and invest the funds in a Fixed Index Annuity.
 If the market goes up, he wins.
 If the market goes down, he doesn’t lose.

 …If the market goes up, he wins.
-If the market goes down, he doesn’t lose.
+If the market goes down, he doesn’t lose…

 Generating income in retirement is Job One, so this is a solid strategy for retirees who have already nailed down their income requirements.
 For assets that do not need to generate income, elder investors can have the best of both worlds by using a Fixed Index Annuity.

 John Bogle told us long ago to buy the market, stay invested, keep expenses low and be tax efficient.
 ETFs check all the boxes.
 You just cannot argue with Mr. Bogle on these points.
 We further emphasize that investors should not chase returns by trying to follow some fancy stock picking scheme.

 Passive investing is arguably the superior strategy for most investors, in both long term taxable accounts and qualified retirement accounts.
 Some investors, however, may need to sidestep the market’s vagaries without fully bailing out.
 This is where Fixed Index Annuities can satisfy that need.